 We have a vision of where we are and where we want to be.
 To get there, we have strategy, which will help us make choices and guide our actions.

 We will surely face obstacles along the way.
 Some will be predictable and expected.
-Others will be a complete surprise.
+Others will surprise us.

 For things we predict, we will have a process to follow.
 For those that are unforeseen, we will override the process and make tactical decisions.